On the boundaries of highly connected, almost closed manifolds: Vanishing curves in Adams spectral sequences, by Robert Burklund

 In Section \ref{sec:classification}, our theorems were used to classify $(n-1)$-connected $(2n)$-manifolds up to diffeomorphism.
-We explain here how work of Kreck, Galatius, Randal-Williams, Krannich, and Reinhold connects our results to the study of diffeomorphisms of $(n-1)$-connected $(2n)$-manifolds.
-We focus on the manifold
+We explain here how work of Galatius, Krannich, Kreck, Randal-Williams, and Reinhold connects our results to the study of diffeomorphisms of the manifold

 with $g \ge 1$.
 This $(n-1)$-connected $(2n)$-manifold is a higher dimensional analog of a genus $g$ surface.
-As $g$ varies, the $W_g$ play a fundamental role in the modern theory of moduli spaces of manifolds, as outlined in the survey article \cite{GRHandbook}.
-We consider in particular the classifying space
+As $g$ varies, the $W_g$ play a fundamental role in some approaches to the moduli spaces of manifolds, as outlined in the survey article \cite{GRHandbook}.
+A discussion of how diffeomorphisms of $W_g$ relate to diffeomorphisms of other $(n-1)$-connected $(2n)$-maifolds appears below Theorem G in \cite{KrannichMappingClass}.